General Data Protection Regulation (GDPR) Compliance

 The General Data Protection Regulation (GDPR) is a European Union law, but it's going to impact businesses beyond the EU.
 Basically, any business that collects and processes personal data of EU individuals will need to achieve GDPR compliance by deadline day, May 25th, 2018.

 GDPR is a regulation that requires businesses to protect the personal data and privacy of EU citizens for transactions that occur within EU member states.
 And non-compliance could cost companies dearly.
-Here’s what every company that does business in Europe needs to know about GDPR
+Here’s what every company that does business in Europe needs to know about GDPR.

 Understanding why GDPR is important

 The European Union (EU) General Data Protection Regulation (GDPR) has the potential to profoundly impact businesses across a multitude of industries such as finance, retail, healthcare, pharmaceutical, communications, and others consisting of organizations that possess the personal data of EU citizens.
 GDPR is a regulation drafted by the Council of the European Union with the goal of strengthening and unifying data security across the EU.
 It applies to personal data processing that is carried out by organizations that operate within the EU.
 Organizations located outside the EU that host or possess personal consumer data of EU citizens must still comply with this regulation.
+Identify gaps in your information security measures and design security operations that comply with GDPR requirements with the help of our security and risk management experts.
+Our GDPR consultants will help you implement controls and practices for ongoing General Data Protection Regulation compliance.

 Does GDPR apply to your organization?